okTurtles/blockchainid/README.md

 Companies can use their ownership of your identity to take it away from you, to censor you, and otherwise manipulate you.

-With the blockchain, it is possible to say: "I am me, and here's what I'd like you to know about me." and provide easy-to-verify proof of that fact.
+With the blockchain, it is possible to say: "I am me, and here's what I'd like you to know about me." and provide easy-to-verify proof of that fact to web applications and individuals alike.

 ## Format Specification